NaumanShahid/legacy_embedded_modernization/README.md

   util-linux-extra  # Required for hwclock (especially in WSL)
 ```

-> For other distros (e.g., Fedora, Arch), use the equivalent packages via `dnf` or `pacman`.
+> 🔧 On other distros, use equivalent packages via `dnf`, `pacman`, etc.

 ---

-### 🧪 GoogleTest Dependency (Submodule)
+## 🧪 GoogleTest Dependency (Submodule)

-This project uses [GoogleTest](https://github.com/google/googletest) as a Git submodule.
+This project uses [GoogleTest](https://github.com/google/googletest) as a submodule.

-After cloning the repository, run:
+If you've already cloned the repo:

 ```bash
 git submodule update --init --recursive
 ```

-If cloning for the first time:
+Or when cloning for the first time:

 ```bash
 git clone --recurse-submodules <repo-url>